 Victory, a senior prefect in high School, became well-known on the national stage in late 2020 after she received all As in the West African Senior School Certificate Examination (WASSCE).

-The Nigerian youngster had received the University of Cambridge International Examination’s (CIE) “Top in the World” rating for speaking English as a second language a few months prior.
-Victory did quite well in the Cambridge IGCSE exam, earning As in each of the six topics she took.
+A few months prior, the Nigerian youngster had received the University of Cambridge International Examination’s (CIE) “Top in the World” rating for speaking English as a second language.
+Victory did quite well in the Cambridge IGCSE exam, earning As in the six topics she took.

 Victory told CNN that her exceptional accomplishments are the result of her perseverance.

-“They have made me truly feel proud about the hard work I have put into several areas of my life over the years.
-I am slowly beginning to realize that I deserve them,” she said.
+“They have made me feel proud about the hard work I have put into several areas of my life over the years.
+I am slowly realising that I deserve them,” she said.

 The teenager remarked that her multiple scholarship offers “have made me stand taller, smile wider, and pat myself on the back more often.”

 Victory stated her desire to get a degree in computational biology.
-She has been courted by numerous famous schools, but she is still debating which one to attend.
+Numerous famous schools have courted her, but she still debates which one to attend.

-“I am still doing research on some schools that are at the top of my list, like Stanford, Harvard, MIT, Duke, Johns Hopkins, and just trying to compare and contrast all of them thoroughly,” she told CNN.
+“I am still researching some schools at the top of my list, like Stanford, Harvard, MIT, Duke, Johns Hopkins, and just trying to compare and contrast them thoroughly,” she told CNN.

 An inspiration to Nigerian youth